vmware/powershell-module-for-vmware-cloud-foundation-password-management/README.md

 ## Overview

-`VMware.CloudFoundation.PasswordManagement` is a PowerShell module that has been written to support the ability to report and configure the password policy settings across your VMware Cloud Foundatiоn instance.
+`VMware.CloudFoundation.PasswordManagement` is a PowerShell module that has been written to support the ability to report and configure the password policy settings across your VMware Cloud Foundation instance.

 With these cmdlets, you can: